Kyle Isbel Player Props: Royals vs. Guardians

-Kyle Isbel -- with a slugging percentage of .485 in his past 10 games, including five extra-base hits -- will be in action for the Kansas City Royals against the Cleveland Guardians, with Shane Bieber on the mound, on June 29 at 2:10 PM ET.
+Kyle Isbel -- with a slugging percentage of .387 in his past 10 games, including three extra-base hits -- will be in action for the Kansas City Royals against the Cleveland Guardians, with Tanner Bibee on the hill, on July 6 at 7:10 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Guardians.
+In his most recent game he had a one-hit showing (1-for-3) against the Twins.

 Kyle Isbel Game Info & Props vs. the Guardians